 This week I decided to close a bank account that I have in Portugal and don’t use anymore.
-Expecting it would be quicker, I went to a Santander Totta branch, where I was greeted by one of the employees.
+Expecting it would be quicker, I visited a branch, where I was greeted by one of the employees.
 In order to identify the account in the system, she asked me for a card associated, and then printed a few forms for me to sign.
 So far, so good.

 To close the account, she said it was mandatory for me to provide both the credit and the debit cards associated with the account.
 As I don’t use the account, the credit card is in a drawer in London, and I was in Portugal.
 “Can you just inactivate the card in the system?”, I asked, only to see her face frown.

 She continued to click and type on the computer, and until the end of the meeting never referred the credit card again or the obligation to hand it over.
 What followed was a request for me to sign two forms, which I did.
 “Sorry sir, can you please sign as per what I have in my computer”, she said, turning the screen in my direction.

 I almost didn’t recognise the signature.
 My wife said, “Is that your signature?”.
 The signature was over 20 years old.
 Naturally, my writing had changed since, and I wasn’t able to recreate that.
 Her face frown again.
 “Well, you can check my id card.
 My signature is there”.
 Reluctantly, she accepted, and asked to copy the id card for proof.

 Despite a few hurdles, all items in the close-bank-account list seemed to be ticked.
 But I had €2.19 in the account.
 She put the options to me: a) I could deposit €7.81, go to the cash machine (ATM) and withdraw €10.
 Or b) I could go to the teller and pay €5 to withdraw the €2.19.
 Needless to say, it was my turn to frown.
 I don’t usually like to be treated like a fool.